Excerpted from Work Abroad by William Nolting, with permission from Transitions Abroad

 Volunteering abroad is defined not so much by earnings - since volunteer programs may or may not provide some form of reimbursement - as it is

 by service; working to provide for unmet needs.
 Unmet needs may be social - poverty, hunger, etc. - environmental, or educational.
 Traditionally, volunteering has been seen as helping others.
 Today, it is more often seen as helping persons or groups achieve their goals as they themselves define them, building local self-reliance.
 While volunteering means giving of oneself, it also means receiving; friendships, knowledge of oneself, insight into another culture, and the relationship between that society and our own.
 For some it can be a catalyst towards lifelong work for social change at home or abroad.

 "Before making a commitment, it is important to clarify your motives.
 You may be drawn to voluntary service by a desire to help impoverished people.
 You may be interested in learning about another culture and society.
 You may wish to be part of a process of positive social change.
 Or you may wish to gain experience which will help you find employment.
 Each of these motivations will direct you to distinct options for voluntary service." - Alternatives to the Peace Corps

 Funding Your Experience.

-Go search our databases for volunteering positions abroad.
+Go search our job boards for volunteering positions abroad.